906-214-2308

 All deer harvested in Michigan’s 2025 season must be reported within 48 hours of recovery.
 This ensures the Michigan DNR can accurately monitor population data, adjust regulations, and manage disease surveillance statewide.
 Hunters can submit harvest data through The Michigan DNR Harvest Reporting Portal.

-Michigan's 2025 Deer Season blends time-honored tradition with evolving conservation science.
+Michigan's 2025 Deer Season blends time honoured tradition with evolving conservation science.
 By following official DNR regulations, practicing ethical hunting, and utilizing modern tools like the Hunt Fish MI App, hunters in Iron County and across the U.P. can look forward to a safe, rewarding, and sustainable season in the Northwoods.

 906-214-2308